jamesonsaunders/Ionic-4-Datetime-Example/README.md

 # Ionic 4 Datetime Example

-This project accompanies the [Jami Bot](https://jamibot.com) YouTube video [Ionic 4 Datetime Tutorial](https://www.youtube.com/watch?v=4SADjzfLqbc) as well as the blog article [Ionic 4 Datetime Tutorial](https://blog.jamibot.com/ionic-4-datetime).
+This project accompanies the [Jameson Saunders](https://jamesonsaunders.com) YouTube video [Ionic 4 Datetime Tutorial](https://www.youtube.com/watch?v=4SADjzfLqbc) as well as the blog article [Ionic 4 Datetime Tutorial](https://blog.jamibot.com/ionic-4-datetime).

 [![Ionic 4 Datetime Tutorial](https://img.youtube.com/vi/4SADjzfLqbc/maxresdefault.jpg)](https://www.youtube.com/watch?v=4SADjzfLqbc)

 A minimal example of how to get the Ionic 4 Datetime working on your own site, including binding to a variable with ngModel, min and max value, custom formatting, custom locale (language), and custom buttons with custom actions when you click them.

-If you haven't already, check out the [Jami Bot YouTube Channel](https://youtube.com/c/JamiBot) for web development tutorials.
+If you haven't already, check out the [Jameson Saunders YouTube Channel](https://youtube.com/c/JamesonSaunders) for web development tutorials.

 ## Installation